rinva/sandbox/index.md

 **Q: Why do some input arrays contain only zeros in the CellMap Segmentation Challenge dataset?**

-**A:** Yes, this is expected.
+**A:** This is expected.
 Many crops do not contain all organelles, resulting in input arrays filled with zeros or `False` values.
 This occurs because not every crop includes every organelle type.

 ---